San Marino Register Travel insurance Destinations

 Medical services and facilities

 Medical services and facilities meet Canadian standards.
 Most health care providers do not speak English or French.
-Medical evacuation may be necessary in the case of serious injury or illness.
+Medical evacuation, which can be very expensive, may be necessary in the event of serious illness or injury.
+Make sure you have travel insurance that covers all medical expenses, including hospitalization abroad and medical evacuation, in case of illness or injury.

 Keep in Mind...